What if I work abroad temporarily?

-As more and more students are spending time abroad, working and volunteering as well as studying, there are more details about residency and the other things you need to think about if you are leaving the UK in our ‘Going abroad’ section.
+As more and more students are spending time abroad, working and volunteering as well as studying, there are more details about residence and the other things you need to think about if you are leaving the UK in our going abroad section.

 The result of remaining UK tax resident is that, if you work abroad you may be taxable in the UK on those earnings – even if you paid tax abroad when you earned the money.
 However, you will normally be able to claim relief for tax paid abroad – the overall result being that, if the countries have different tax rates, you suffer tax at the higher of the two rates of tax.
-You will find more information on this in our ‘Double taxation’ section, but this is a complex area and you should take advice if you are in this situation.
+You will find more information on this on our double taxation page, but this is a complex area and you should take advice if you are in this situation.